NASA does Dragon shuffle prepping for Starliner launch

 That will leave the forward port open for the arrival of the first crewed flight of Starliner bringing up NASA’s Butch Wilmore and Suni Williams on the Crew Flight Test slated to launch from Cape Canaveral Space Force Station’s Space Launch Complex 41 atop an Atlas V rocket on Monday at 10:34 p.m.

-That would set up an arrival by Starliner on Wednesday, May 8, at 1:11 a.m. for about an eight-day stay on board temporarily increasing the ISS population to nine.
-Williams and Wilmore will then return in Starliner in mid-May landing in the western U.S.
+They are set to arrive on the Starliner on Wednesday, May 8, at 1:11 a.m. for about an eight-day stay on board temporarily increasing the ISS population to nine.
+Williams and Wilmore will return in Starliner, landing in the western U.S.

 “We’ve intentionally cleared our flight plan, our vehicle traffic and our schedule so that we’ve got a really large window to accommodate the CFT mission,” said NASA’s ISS program manager Dana Weigel.
 “So if for whatever reason we need more time for the mission, whether that’s in the run-up to launch or on board, there’s no issue at all accommodating a longer mission duration.”